Skip to Content

 Sternotomy Approach for Aortic Aneurysm Repair

-The aorta is the main artery that carries blood from your heart to other parts of your body.
+An aortic aneurysm causes your aorta to weaken and increases the risk for rupture.
+Because your aorta is the main artery that carries blood from your heart to other parts of your body, a ruptured aortic aneurysm can be life-threatening.

 Depending on the size of your aneurysm, doctors may only need to watch it periodically.
 But if it grows quickly or to a large size, surgeons may need to treat it with open surgery or a stent.